krancour/brignext/PROPOSAL.md

 incur breaking changes only on an exception basis.
-The remaining development efforts will focus on documentation, bug remediation, and further gateway improvements, culminating in a GA `2.0` release mid-summer 2021 with a stable API and Go SDK with the usual forward compatiblity guarantees of a major release.
+The remaining development efforts will focus on documentation, bug remediation, and further gateway improvements, culminating in a GA `2.0` release mid-summer 2021 with a stable API and Go SDK with the usual forward compatibility guarantees of a major release.

 ### Ratifying this Proposal

-This section outlines a process by which this proposal may be commented upon, ammended, and ultimately ratified or rejected by the broader Brigade community.
+This section outlines a process by which this proposal may be commented upon, amended, and ultimately ratified or rejected by the broader Brigade community.

-`<<TODO:>>`
+1. This proposal will be submitted as a _pull request_ to the `brigadecore/brigade` repository and pinned to the top of the issue queue.
+1. The entire Brigade community is invited to comment on any aspect of the proposal (including these procedures).
+1. The author will work with commentators and fellow maintainers to reconcile all feedback.
+1. The pull request will remain open for a _minimum_ of two weeks to allow sufficient opportunity for feedback to be submitted by all interested parties.
+1. It is impractical for the entire community to vote on the proposal, so voting will be conducted with the project maintainers acting as proxies.
+    1. The proposal's author will abstain from voting.
+    1. Ratification requires an "LGTM" from a two-thirds majority of the remaining maintainers.
+    1. A maintainer's "LGTM" signifies that maintainer is not only personally in favor of the proposal, but that they also believe all community feedback has been adequately addressed.
+    1. Because Microsoft is disproportionately represented among the ranks of project maintainers, at least one "LGTM" must be cast by a maintainer who is _not_ employed by Microsoft.
+1. Ratification of this proposal will result in the pull request being merged and the general direction of Brigade 2.0 will be considered resolved, though not immutable.
+    1. Course corrections can be made by opening issues labeled `2.0`, per usual.